Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Auditing using batch subtotals

 \subsection{Numerical case studies}

-This section compares sample sizes for BLCA to sample sizes for CLCA using ONE CVRs derived from the same batch subtotals, and to BPA that uses only contest totals, not batch subtotals.
-The two examples are the 2022 midterm Georgia Secretary of State's contest, which had a diluted margin (margin in votes divided by ballots cast) of about 9.2\%\footnote{ \url{https://sos.ga.gov/news/georgias-2022-statewide-risk-limiting-audit-confirms-results}, last visited 26~February 2023. } and the 2020 presidential election in California, with a diluted margin of about 28.7\% The Georgia contest was audited using batch-level comparisons.
-The Georgia SoS claims that audit was a BLCA with a risk limit of 5\%, but in fact the audit was not an RLA, for a variety of reasons.\footnote{ \url{https://www.stat/berkeley.edu/~stark/Preprints/cgg-rept-10.pdf}, last visited 15~December 2022. } Table~\ref{tab:batch} compares expected sample sizes for BPA, BLCA, and ONE CLCA for the Georgia and California contests.
-Both BPA and CLCA using ONE CVRs are expected to be substantially more efficient than BLCA when batches are large.
-CLCA using ONE CVRs is expected to be more efficient than BPA when batches are more homogenous than the contest votes as a whole, i.e., when precincts are polarized in different directions.
+Table~\ref{tab:batch} compares expected sample sizes for BLCA to CLCA using ONE CVRs derived from the same batch subtotals, and to BPA, for two contests: the 2022 midterm Georgia Secretary of State's contest, which had a diluted margin (margin in votes divided by cards cast) of about 9.2\%\footnote{ \url{https://sos.ga.gov/news/georgias-2022-statewide-risk-limiting-audit-confirms-results}, last visited 26~February 2023. } and the 2020 presidential election in California, which had a diluted margin of about 28.7\%.
+The Georgia contest was audited using batch-level comparisons.
+The Georgia SoS claims that audit was a BLCA with a risk limit of 5\%, but in fact the audit was not an RLA, for a variety of reasons.\footnote{ \url{https://www.stat/berkeley.edu/~stark/Preprints/cgg-rept-10.pdf}, last visited 15~December 2022. } BPA and CLCA using ONE CVRs are generally much more efficient than BLCA when batches are large.
+CLCA with ONE CVRs is more efficient than BPA when batches are more homogenous than the contest votes as a whole, i.e., when precincts are polarized in different directions.